 In the north of Phuket Khao Phra Thaeo National Park is waiting to be discovered.

 If you like monkeys and you stay over in Bangkok on your way to Phuket or back home, take a day tour to Lopburi and the Monkey Temple.

 A long stretch of remote sandy beach lies in the north of Sirinat National Park, a nesting ground for protected sea turtles.
 They were the original reason to establish this National Park with about ninety square kilometers of beach, mangroves and coastal forest in the north of Phuket.

 If you are into diving, this is the place to go.
 Similan Islands National Park is an archipelago with nine small islands.

 Along the west coast of Phuket you’ll find an abundance of water sport activities to choose from.
 Boat tours from Phuket include all kinds of activities under and above water.

 First on my bucket list would be to visit Similan Islands National Park.

 It’s one of the top 10 dive sites in the world.

 The amount of options for a family reunion on Koh Samui and Phuket is abundant.
 The decision which of the islands to choose for our Thai holiday might depend on available flights and accommodation.
 I couldn’t say if Phuket or Koh Samui for families with grown ups is better.
 Younger and older generations with varying interests and desires find their needs met on both of the islands.
-It’s always possible to come back the following year to visit the other island.Read here about the Seychelles and Mauritius, which may also be great for family get togethers.
+It’s always possible to come back the following year to visit the other island.Read here about more beautiful beaches in Thailand, the Seychelles and Mauritius, which may also be great for family get togethers.